 A simple t-shirt.
 I used to think these were the most boring of items to have in my selection of clothes and now I love these ‘boring’ items.
 I used to avoid things I thought were too plain, but now I consider these kinds of things essential items in my wardrobe.
 I remember when I was younger and a t-shirt was just that, a t-shirt.
 You rarely saw anyone doing anything interesting with them, but that’s just not the case these days.
+You can get custom printed t shirts in bulk and try different ways to wear them.
 Here are four ways to wear a very simple t-shirt.

 You can tuck in your t-shirt.
 Boring?
 Not necessarily depending on what you are wearing it with you can totally alter the look.
 A basic white oversized t-shirt tucked into a pair of jeans can look as smart or casual as you like, depending on what you mix it up with.